-- Be sure that your credit is clean for at least the past 12 months – that means no delinquencies, no public records, and no past due balances
+- Be sure that your credit has been clean for at least the past 12 months – that means no delinquencies, no public records, and no past-due balances

 - If you do have any past due balances, either pay them off completely or settle to have them removed by paying an agreed-upon amount that is less than the full balance due

 - Dispute and remove any erroneous information on your credit report that may be having a negative impact on your credit score

 There’s no magic bullet when it comes to fixing your credit quickly.
 But often with just a few tweaks, you can improve your credit just enough to get the kind of loan that you want.
 And of course one of the advantages of getting a loan through a P2P platform is that you can generally use the loan proceeds for any purpose that you want.
 That will never happen with a bank loan!

 Have you tried applying for a loan with a P2P lender with either fair or bad credit?
 How did it work for you, and what would you recommend to someone else who is in the same situation?